-[Note: The ITSP also funds Tier 3 projects and Seed projects under R&D Centres which are exploratory and forward looking in nature to provide the foundation for future applied R&D projects.
-The maximum funding support for Tier 3 project is HK\$1.4 million per project, and HK\$2.8 million for Seed projects.
+5. The ITSP also funds Seed projects which are exploratory and forward looking in nature to provide the foundation for future applied R&D projects.
+For Seed projects, the maximum funding support for R&D Centres is HK\$2.8 million per project, and HK\$1.4 million for other applicants.
 The duration of the project period should normally not exceed 18 months.
-Industry sponsorship requirement is not mandatory for Tier 3/Seed projects.
+Industry sponsorship requirement is not mandatory for Seed projects.

-For applications of Tier 3 projects or Seed projects, the requirement on details and the assessment framework are different from that of other ITSP projects.
+[Note: For applications of Seed projects, the requirement on details and the assessment framework are different from that of other ITSP projects.
 Please refer to Part C.3 of the Guide for the assessment framework.]